cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/ObjectApi.md

 object_action_keys = [
         "kVMware",
     ] # [str] | Filter by ObjectActionKey, which uniquely represents protection of an object.
 An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey.
-When specified, only snapshots matching given action keys are returned for corresponding object. (optional)
+When specified, only snapshots matching given action keys are returned for corresponding object. (optional) fetch_fast_restore_points_only = True # bool | Specifies whether to fetch only fast restore points.
+This is applicable only for M365 CSM Restore. (optional)

 # example passing only required values which don't have defaults set
 try: